opentok/misc-opentok-accelerators/ios/README.md

 ![logo](../tokbox-logo.png)

-# OpenTok Text Chat Acc Pack for iOS<br/>Version 1.0
+# OpenTok Text Chat Accelerator Pack for iOS<br/>Version 1.0

 This document describes how to use the OpenTok Text Chat Accelerator Pack for iOS.
-Through the exploration of the OpenTok Text Chat Sample App, you will learn best practices for exchanging text messages on an iOS mobile device.
+Through the exploration of the One to One Text Chat Sample Application, you will learn best practices for exchanging text messages on an iOS mobile device.

 You can configure and run this sample app within just a few minutes!